IG-Community/Silent-Software-Installer-Unattended-Script/README.md

 This script is provided as-is and without warranty.
 Please ensure that you have the necessary legal rights and permissions to install the software applications using this script.

 ## Version History
+- Version 5.0.0: Fully Overhaul with New GUI overlay
 - Version 4.0.0: Optical Overhaul and Translate to German
 - Version 3.5.0: Added support for Oracle Java Runtime Environment installation and updated menu options.
 - Version 3.0.0: Initial release with support for Firefox, Chrome, Thunderbird, VLC, and Adobe Reader DC installations.